I am over the moon excited to share my new online class, Face Fascination, with you!!

-Face Fascination will run over four weeks commencing July 17th.
+The next session of Face Fascination will run over four weeks commencing January 2018.
 There will be a private Facebook group where I will be available during that four weeks for guidance and encouragement.
 ALL videos and content will be fully downloadable and yours to keep FOREVER!!
 So, no need to rush through all the lessons.
 You can take your time and go at your own pace.

 And here’s what I want you to know….

 When you take a class with me it’s not even just about the art.

 It’s about the whole shebang.

 It’s about you finding your voice in the world, feeling at ease within your own skin and doing what you came here to do.

 Create beauty and allow your gifts to shine.